hash-bash/Covid19-Kavach-Flutter-Project/README.md

 - Health questions to determine the risk of COVID-19 for the registered users
 - Password reset and rating system

-### Please contact me at domesaurabh@gmail.com for the licence to reuse or any business purposes.
+### Please contact me at domesaurabh@gmail.com for the license to reuse or any business purposes.